-I’ve never been a person to share what I’m reading on social media.
-Yet, friends and acquaintances still ask me what I’m reading frequently.
+I’ve never been one to share what I’m reading on social media, yet friends and acquaintances still frequently ask me what I’m reading.

 What I’m Reading